 Blood sugar testing: Why, when and how

-If you have diabetes, self-testing your blood sugar (blood glucose) can be an important tool in managing your treatment plan and preventing diabetes complications.
-You can test your blood sugar at home with a portable electronic device (glucose meter) that measures sugar level in a small drop of your blood.
+If you have diabetes, self-testing your blood sugar (blood glucose) can be an important tool in managing your diabetes and preventing complications.
+You can use a device called a continuous glucose monitor (CGM).
+Or you can test your blood sugar at home with a portable electronic device called a blood sugar meter using a small drop of your blood.